ApplicationCraft/applicationcraft.com/source/developers/documentation/ac-mobile-build-phonegap/ac-mobile-build/deploy-your-native-apps.html.markdown

 **Application Versions List**

-You can see a list of recently built apps by clicking on the titles (Android/iOS):
+You can see a list of recently built apps by clicking on the History link:

 ![Applist](/img/docs/applist.zoom80.png)